Namularbre/alpacaWebInterface/readMe.md

 - Disable text prompt while loading
 - Conversation save (read only)

-<h2>How can you use this application</h2>

-You are probably asking what the application licence.
-Well, give me credits, say my name and you're done.

 <i>Note, I will put them in the footer of the page, so you will have to do nothing.</i>